 Brendan Fernandes

-Often drawing on post-colonialist theory, Brendan Fernandes’ work investigates the concepts of cultural identity and authenticity, and highlights the complexities of such terms in the context of globalization.
-His work has examined Western notions of an exotic Africa (Fernandes was born in and spent the first nine years of his life in Kenya) as well as how culture is disseminated in the Western world.
-In his recent exhibition entitled Pray For Us, a two-channel video piece examines ideas of hegemony and power structures through traits of hyena societies, while a multi-channel video installation explores feelings of loss, memorial and uncertainty.
+Often drawing on post-colonial theory, Brendan Fernandes’ work investigates the concepts of cultural identity and authenticity, and highlights the complexities of such terms in the context of globalization.
+His work has examined Western notions of an exotic Africa, as well as how culture is disseminated in the Western world.
+Through his use of language, dance, video and sound, Fernandes re-examines historical material with an eye towards experiential and affective elements.